sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 Assignments consist of an integer Index value, the Relationship Type Name, and a reference to the defining specification.

-Initial registrations for the "SWID/CoSWID Link Relationship Value" registry are provided below, which are derived from the link relationship values defined in {{SWID}}.
+Initial registrations for the "Software Tag Link Relationship Values" registry are provided below, which are derived from the link relationship values defined in {{SWID}}.